Breakout-X/web-breakout/rules/TERMS OF USE.md

             Any accounts that are unsigned in can see comments but cannot use it.
             After confirming email, you must verify you are not a bot.
             We may ask you if you are a bot if we have high suspicion of you being one.
-            Bots will get both a normal AND a ip ban
+            Bots will get both a normal AND a ip ban.

         2. Accounts set to 10+